FiditeNemini/z-image-turbo-mlx/README.md

 ## Acknowledgments

-- Original Z-Image-Turbo model from Zhipu AI
+- Original Z-Image-Turbo model from Tongyi-MAI
 - MLX framework by Apple
 - Diffusers library by Hugging Face